Nicholas Latifi is a former Formula 1 driver, born in Montreal, Quebec on 29 June 1995.

 Despite this investment though, there has been little talk of his son earning a prominent spot in the team, and McLaren CEO Zak Brown has said this had not been part of any conversation prior to investment.

-Latifi is said to be dating 26-year-old lawyer and model Sandra Dziwiszek, who was seen in the paddock at various points in 2020.
+Latifi is dating lawyer and model Sandra Dziwiszek, who was seen in the paddock at various points in 2020 and 2021.